-- Book special offers on Virgin Atlantic flights to Dubai, UAE
+- Book low fares on flights to Dubai, UAE with Virgin Atlantic

 - Flights depart from London Heathrow Airport

 - Join Flying Club & earn miles with every booking